chainlancer/concordia-protocol/README.md

 - D is the decryption function
 - w_p is the work package containing the original work and the client's public key
 - H is the SHA3-256 hash function
-- c is the work agreement checksum
+- c is the concord checksum

 ## Development